m3o/services/docs/web/content/pages/getting-started.md

 	// print the response
 	fmt.Println("Response: ", rsp.Msg)

+	// let's delay the process for exiting for reasons you'll see below time.Sleep(time.Second * 5)
 }
 ```

-and save it to a folder.
+Save the example locally.
 For ease of following this guide, name the folder `example-service`.
 After doing a `cd example-service && go mod init example`, we are ready to run this service with `micro run`:

 ```